lino-framework/book/docs/specs/vat.rst

 Configuration
 =============

-See also :class:`lino_xl.lib.vat.Plugin` for configuration options and the :mod:`lino_xl.lib.vat.utils` module contains some utility functions.
+See also :class:`lino_xl.lib.vat.Plugin` for configuration options.